nam-301/culturabinaria/README.md

 Pick an issue, create the materials, and upload them!

 [Here](https://github.com/nam-301/digital-literacy/wiki/Info-per-gli-insegnanti-e-i-tutor) you can find instructions on how to upload your materials.

+## How can you download our materials?

+It's easy!
+Just navigate until the file that interests you the most (for example, the entire Lesson 02 of the intermediate level, which is dedicated to file management), then do right-click, select "Save link as" and save it on your preferred location on you computer.

 ## Get in touch